319SoftDev/wiki-project-group-row-2/videogame/fantasy/fent.md

 ## What Are the Types Of Fantasy?
  - Grim dark, a subgenre with gritty, dark undertones.
 The story usually contains nihlistic amoral themes.
 Examples are Darkest Dungeons, Fear and Hunger, and Castlevania.
- - Romance fantasy, a subgenre, Examples are Baldurs Gate 3, Dragon Age, and Pathfinder.
+ - Romance fantasy, a subgenre of fantasy with romance as the main plot, Examples are Baldurs Gate 3, Dragon Age, and Pathfinder.
- -
+ - Medieval fantasy, a subgenre that uses european medieval age aesthetic and combining them with fantasy elements.
+Example of this are Skyrim, The Legend Of Zeld Tears Of The Kingdom, and Dark Souls.